 An economic calendar is an important and integral part of your trading platform.
 It presents all significant economic announcements and releases as well as other fundamental events around the world on a daily basis, which have the potential to impact the market.

 The best online trading platforms, such as MT4 and MT5, offer calendar services, economic journals that present all significant events from throughout the world.
-They provide dates, data on each event, and forecast.
-Calendars contain all kinds of events, such as government announcements, summit conferences, central banks’ releases, reports, and more.
+They provide dates, data on each event and forecasts.
+Calendars contain all kinds of events, such as government announcements, summit conferences, central banks’ releases, reports and more.

 By using the calendar, you prepare yourself for the main events of the coming week/day.